Not a blank template - your details are filled in, formatted to District of Columbia law, and ready to sign.

 Is a promissory note legally binding in District of Columbia?

 Yes.
-A properly executed promissory note is a legally enforceable contract in District of Columbia.
-To be binding, it must identify both parties, state the loan amount and repayment terms, and be signed by the borrower.
-While notarization is not required in District of Columbia, it is recommended to add an extra layer of authenticity.
+A properly executed promissory note is an enforceable contract in District of Columbia.
+It must identify both parties, state the loan amount and repayment terms, and be signed by the borrower.
 Lenders have 3 years to pursue legal action to collect on a defaulted note.

 Ready to Create Your District of Columbia Unsecured Promissory Note?